saik0/giphrs/README.md

 the requisite targets will probably be installed automatically.
 If not, follow the steps in the [`cargo-ndk` README](https://github.com/bbqsrc/cargo-ndk) to install the required Android targets.

-Just open up the `android` project in Android Studio and you're good to go.
-It took forever to get the tooling right, but now that it's there, it just works.